badams97/Sprayer_Chassis_Features/README.md

 ![image](PNG/Matlab_Code_Outline.PNG "MATLAB Code Outline")

-Here's a link to the **Python notebook** which hosted the analysis for chassis feature correlation and the machine learning application: [Python](https://nbviewer.jupyter.org/github/badams97/Sprayer_Chassis_Features/blob/master/ABE%20516%20Project%20-%20Bailey%20Adams.ipynb).
+Here's a link to the **Python notebook** which hosted the analysis for chassis feature correlation and the machine learning application: [Notebook](https://nbviewer.jupyter.org/github/badams97/Sprayer_Chassis_Features/blob/master/ABE%20516%20Project%20-%20Bailey%20Adams.ipynb).

 ***

 ### Data Exploration

+The initial data investigation revealed that a total of **42 field passes** were included in this investigation.
+Additionally, it also disclosed that **chassis lateral acceleration and chassis roll** along with **chassis longitudinal acceleration and chassis pitch** are highly correlated with each other.

 ![image](PNG/Correlation_Plot.PNG "Feature Correlation Plot")